 A good strategy is to print out an application and fill it out first to use it as a trial run and reference for completing your online NYC Housing Connect profile faster.
 This way you can avoid common mistakes that disqualify your application.
-A very common mistake is that the application isn’t filled out completely.
+A most common mistake is not to fill out the application completely.
 It’s also helpful to have your all of your income and asset references at hand for a majority of applicants are rejected because their total income and/or their household count don’t match the requirements of the unit type applied for.
-You will be asked to prove your income during the interview, usually by showing last year’s W-2 form and the last six pay stubs you’ve received.
+If you are selected for an interview, you will be asked to prove your income, usually by showing last year’s W-2 form and the last six pay stubs you’ve received.
 You will also have to maintain your profile and keep it up to date, changes in income and household could change your eligibility for apartments you had applied for previously.

 Another tip is to apply by location.
-Sometimes there is an advantage to living within the same community board that the housing is in, for there could be a percentage preference set for residents in that community board’s area.
+Sometimes there is an advantage to living within the same community board that the housing is in; often there is a percentage preference set for residents in that community board’s area.
 On the other hand, it might be easier to find affordable housing outside your community, and if you are open to that option you’ll multiply your chances of getting an affordable apartment.

 Once you’ve applied patience is key.
 The average response time is between 2–10 months; it can also take more than a year to hear back.
 Sometimes when you hear back it’s bad news.
 If you receive a notice that your application was rejected, all is not lost.
 You can appeal if you have proof the reason given is erroneous.
 You will have to supply proof of the error and mail a copy of the rejection notice, letter of dispute, and proof within the deadline given.
 Remember to MAIL in your appeal.
 Although you’ll receive the rejection via email, it may not be clear that your appeal needs to be mailed in, and appeals sent by email are not usually accepted.